vishnuram1999/SolGUI/README.md

 ```
 python3 main.py
 ```
-Open the localhost in browser.
+Open the localhost URL in browser.